gopheracademy/gopheracademy-web/content/advent-2017/using-go-templates.md

 }
 ```

-This time, we're using `html/template` instead of `text/template`, but as they provide the same interface, we're using same functions to parse the template.
+This time, we're using `html/template` instead of `text/template`, but as they provide the same interface, we're using the same functions to parse the template.
 That output would be same even if you used `text/template`, but this output is safe against code injection.

 This code generates code such as the below one: